0 Part Course |

 • Creating inflation indices

-• Controlling start time of inflationary pattern
+• Controlling the start time of the inflationary pattern

 • Applying multiple rates to different cost & revenue items

-• Exercise – model multiple, variable inflation rates, with different starting-points and changing rates over the life of the model
+• Exercise – model multiple variable inflation rates, with different starting points and changing rates over the life of the model

 Cash Flow Modelling